redis/redis-doc/docs/data-types/sorted-sets.md

 dual-ported data structure containing both a skip list and a hash table, so every time we add an element Redis performs an O(log(N)) operation.
-That's good, but when we ask for sorted elements Redis does not have to do any work at all, it's already all sorted.
+That's good, but when we ask for sorted elements Redis does not have to do any work at all, it's already sorted.
 Note that the `ZRANGE` order is low to high, while the `ZREVRANGE` order is high to low:

 {{< clients-example ss_tutorial zrange >}}
 > ZRANGE racer_scores 0 -1